 4. Is there a limit to the number of students that can access the programme?

 5. How much does it cost to take part?

 There is no cost to take part.
 It is completely free of charge.

-- Will there be any live components in the programme?
+7. Will there be any live components in this course?

 There will be no live components in this course, but teachers are welcome to apply to the Look into Law – Transition Year Programme, there are only 100 places available.
 All TY classes will also be invited to attend the Big Legal Q&A which takes place on 12th April 2024.